PauloPhagula/f.js/README.md

 Extensions are loaded in your application when it starts.
 They allow you to add features to the application, and are available to the `Modules` through dependency Injection.

-The framework provides some extensions on it's own with some basic functionallity but they're not required to be use it.
+The framework provides some extensions on it's own with some basic functionallity but they're not required to use it, in fact they're not part of the build at all.
+You must get them from the [ext](./ext) folder

 ### Sandbox